dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 title: "Building a Fantasy Football Draft Assistance Algorithm: Part Two"
 layout: post
 tags: [fun, data science, python]
-post_summary: "Constructing a Fantasy Football draft assistance algorithm using Gaussian Kernel Density Estimation (Gaussian KDE) Part Two: Building the User Interface."
+post_summary: "Constructing a Fantasy Football draft assistance algorithm using Gaussian Kernel Density Estimation (Gaussian KDE) Part Two: Building the User Interface.
+Given my cross-sectional dataset from a variety of different fantasy football prediction sources, I implemented a DAsHA, a tool into which I could feed (a) the current draft position and (b) players already picked, and return as much data as possible for me to pick the best player that round."
 ---

 ### Part Two -- building the user interface to run alongside the draft

-Now that I had my `.csv` file full of players and their projections, I now wanted to turn this data into DAsHA proper -- I wanted a tool that could take (a) the draft order and (b) players already picked as inputs and return the best possible players per position.
+In [part one](/2020/11/13/building-a-fantasy-football-draft-assistance-algorithm-part-1.html) of this post, I collected and prepared a bunch of data that I needed to generate a fantasy football draft assistant, and exported all of that data to a `.csv` file.
+Now that I had all the data, it was time to implement the user interface for DAsHA -- I wanted to make a tool into which I could feed (a) the current draft position and (b) players already picked, and return as much data as possible for me to pick the best player per position.
 Here's how I went about doing that.

 ## Getting Started

 For starters, I did a bit of data cleanup so that the player scores could be displayed in a user-friend way.
 I also had to import all the necessary libraries to run my model.
-Enter my second Jupyter Notebook: `DAsHA_User_Interface`!
+Enter my second Jupyter Notebook: `DAsHA_User_Interface`.

 ```python
 import numpy as np